infinum/frontend-handbook/React Native/Navigation.md

 };
 ```

-Each screen inside application inherits `navigation` and `route` props from React Navigation.
-Type (3) should be used as typing for screen props which basicly gives code complete for all navigation and routing parameters inside screen.
+Each screen inside the application inherits `navigation` and `route` props from React Navigation.
+Type (3) should be used as a typing for screen props which basically gives code completion for all navigation and routing parameters inside of the screen.

 Correct use: